 As research has progressed, so have new trends in ACL injury prevention, which have shifted from static stretching to more sport-specific dynamic flexibility and gluteal strength and "core" strength and stability.
 These play a vital role in protecting the ACL before injury or after surgery.

-Sports and Orthopaedic Specialists (SAOS), in partnership with Sister Kenny Rehabilitation Institute, has developed an ACL Injury Prevention/Performance Enhancement Program that incorporates existing scientific-based knowledge about ACL injury prevention, combined with newer information on the importance of dynamic flexibility and hip/trunk strength and stability for prevention and performance.
+Sports and Orthopaedic Specialists (SAOS), in partnership with Courage Kenny Rehabilitation Institute, has developed an ACL Injury Prevention/Performance Enhancement Program that incorporates existing scientific-based knowledge about ACL injury prevention, combined with newer information on the importance of dynamic flexibility and hip/trunk strength and stability for prevention and performance.